Finding Pathways for the Honors Capstone

 You have to be ready for this advanced work, which is why the Capstone must be in your major field (or your minor, if you have adequate training in it and seek the Dean’s permission).
 Beyond that, the range is pretty much still to be determined.
 Consider the following examples:

 - Undertake traditional research in a library or archive and write a near-graduate level paper that contributes to the academic discourse on the subject.

 - Seek an internship or unpaid volunteer experience that gives a real-world basis for testing theoretical solutions, resulting in a handbook or critique of use to experts in the field.
 Write a policy to address an unmet or insufficiently managed public concern, and explain why other efforts have fallen short but this one will work.

 - Prepare for student teaching by devising a semester’s worth of lesson plans, and show your academic mentors that you have mastered current theories of education and classroom management.

 - Write that collection of short stories you hope will make you famous, and include a reflection on your models, your strengths and those weaknesses you cringe to expose.

 - Figure out what experience in your field you are eager to undergo, and do it; write a thesis that captures the risks and potential of the work so that your mentors and peers understand why it matters.

 Incorporating the Capstone into Honors Coursework and Requirements

-Your Capstone will contribute to the honors hours you earn as you reach or exceed our minimum 30 honors hours (29 for those entering before the 2017-2018 academic year).
+Your Capstone will contribute to the honors hours you earn as you reach or exceed our minimum 30 honors hours.
 How many of those honors hours are earned through the Capstone, when the coursework occurs, and how the work appears on your transcript varies not just by discipline but by individual timelines and goals.

 Some elements are common in all Capstone experiences: